Summary of the issue

 TDR notes it is uncommon for a Scheme Member to make any particular undertaking as to Internet speed which a customer is likely to receive.
 The usual position is that the service provided will be a 'best efforts' service.
 TDR acknowledges that such a situation is in large measure a consequence of the variables noted above.

-Generally TDR is not able to consider any complaints relating to Internet speed or congestion, as they are expressly excluded from the scope of the Customer Complaints Code.
+Generally, TDR is not able to consider any complaints relating to Internet speed or congestion.
+Matters relating to broadband performance are excluded in the Terms of Reference unless the complaint relates to a material failure.

 However, TDR may be able to consider a complaint relating to a broadband service is the following situations: